caraya/personal-blog/content/blog/introducing-vtt.md

 1. WEBVTT must be the first item on the file, on the first line and in a line of its own.
 Optionally there may be lines of metadata.
 This section must be followed by a blank line
 2. The name of the cue.
 This is also optional
 3. Immediately below the name of the cue come the beginning and end time for the cue expressed in hours:minutes:seconds:milliseconds format. **Hours, Minutes, and Seconds must have 2 digits and be padded with zeros if necessary.
-Mil liseconds must have 3 digits and be zero-padded if not long enough**
+Milliseconds must have 3 digits and be zero-padded if not long enough**
 4. Optional Cue Settings separated from the time one or more SPACE or TAB characters
 5. The text for the cue